Limiting Hamilton-Jacobi Equation for the Large Scale Asymptotics of a Subdiffusion Jump-Renewal Equation: Acknowledgements

-This work was initiated within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the program "Investissements d'Avenir'' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).
+This work was initiated within the framework of the LABEX MILYON (ANR-10-LABX-0070) of Universit\'e de Lyon, within the programme `Investissements d'Avenir' (ANR-11-IDEX-0007) operated by the French National Research Agency (ANR).

 This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement No. 639638).